netmute/macos_cli_tools/README.md

 **Why use it:**
 For accessibility purposes, creating spoken alerts in scripts, generating audio versions of text, or just for fun.

+**Usage example:**

+- Speak a phrase:
+  `say "Hello, world!"`

+- Save speech to an audio file:
+  `say -o greeting.aiff "Welcome to the system"`

 ---

 ## `screencapture` - Capture Screenshots